willis240/willis240.github.io/README.md

 - Read through a [Wikipedia article on port scanning](https://en.wikipedia.org/wiki/Port_scanner)
 - Prepared for and gave presentation on my ping script and my nmap script
 - Changed the ping.py's error response to be submitting a ping time of -1ms to Grafana
+- Looked into modulizing the nmap and ping scripts to combine them into one project... still a work in progress

 ## About Me